The instant calm latte is fortified with soothing chamomile, lavender, and magnesium-rich almond milk. The perfect sip for winding down.

 If you haven’t seen it already, The New York Times has a great series on the meditation of everyday moments.

 I keep reaching for this Tranquility Balancing Mist from Saje Wellness lately.
-I put out a good spritz, inhale deep, and my furrowed brows go right back into the relaxed position ;)
+I put out a good spritz and inhale deep.

 An Ayurvedic Guide to Stress Management.
 “If like increases like, opposites balance, and the stress response is unequivocally reducing, lightening, and catabolic in nature, then the antidote to excess stress is to offer our systems an abundance of the entire group of building, nourishing qualities—through our diets, our lifestyle, our practices, our relationships—basically, anywhere that we can get them.”

-If Arianna Huffington is taking mid-day naps to recharge and optimize her workflow, you might want to take note.
+If Arianna Huffington is taking mid-day naps to recharge and optimize her workflow, maybe we could all take note?